patrick-liston/CHAD/README.md

  **pre-scheduled, turn-based execution architecture**.
 This ensures deterministic behavior and enables the simulation to scale to millions of agents with near-linear performance.

  CHAD generates realistic market dynamics—reproducing key **stylized facts**—strictly through endogenous agent interactions, without the need for exogenous price guidance or historical replay.

- ---

- ## ⚠️ Important Note: Functional Swap of Orders
- **Please be aware:** In the current implementation, the logical handling of buy and sell orders is functionally swapped.
- *   Code referring to `asks` may be processing buy order functions.
- *   Code referring to `bids` may be processing sell order functions.
- This is a known structural quirk in the codebase.
-If you are extending the order-matching engine or performing manual order submission, **you must account for this inversion.** A refactor to align the
- logic with standard market conventions is recommended for future development.

- ---

  ## Core Contributions